butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

     - HTTPS everywhere
     - PrivaConf (also google "Firefox Debloat in about:config" and manually switch off some problems)
 * Remove any software, that you don't use
-* Configure SandBox-like systems for some not-well proprietary software like, for example, skype.
+* Configure SandBox-like systems for a some not-well proprietary software like, for example, skype.
 Learn AppArmor, SeLinux and try to implement it
-* Configure manually the kernel and compile it from source with modules, that you need only
+* Configure manually the kernel and compile it from a source code with modules, that you need only

 ### Thank you!

 Thank you for your interest to the script.
 Any issues, advices and pull requests are welcome.
+Also, please **understand this important notes**:
+1.This script is kind of a small helper, it is not a full protection, don't use it, if you don't understand what it does.
+2. Read the code first and make sure, that all is ok for you.
+3. **It has not been tested for the last ubuntu versions (so be carefuly, when you use it, for example removing of some zeitgeist libs can touch Unity dependencies**)